hinunbi/fis-zipkin-hello/README.md

 It uses Spring Boot to send a zipkin event message every 5th second, and routes the message to a log.

-### Building

-The example can be built with

-    mvn clean install

 ### Running the application on local host